jackmontoro/cse15l-lab-reports/lab-report-5-week-10.md

 ![inimp1](inimp1.png)

 The problem with our implementation is that it identifies links in the getLinks method through the presence of the ```"]("``` characters consecutively.
 This is one way to identify links, but a markdownparse should be able to recognize links in other ways.
+In the testfile, the parentheses are not adjacent to the brackets, so we never identify a link.
 We can see the bug in our implementation in the following code:

 ![ourimp1](ourimp1.png)